Bl4Cc4t/ass_motion/readme.md

 ### Why is the binary 42MB big lmao

 The binary contains the actual node framework.
 It won’t work without it.
 I’ve searched for ways to compress it but I found none :/

-## How does this work?

-1. Compilation of the ass into a JavaScript Object using [my fork of ass-compiler](https://github.com/Bl4Cc4t/ass-compiler)
-1. Compilation of the keyframe files
-1. Combining everything with magic
-1. Compiling it back to an actual .ass
-1. ???
-1. Profit